Physical therapy for ACL reconstruction in Tehachapi, California

 Is physical therapy covered by insurance?

-Luna is in partnership with numerous insurance plans, simplifying the benefits verification process.
-When you choose Luna, your co-pay will consistently align with the precise amount in your insurance plan for a PT clinic visit.
+Luna is partnered with numerous insurance plans, simplifying the benefits verification process for you.
+When you choose Luna, your co-pay will consistently align with the specified co-pay amount in your insurance plan for a PT clinic visit.
 We accept all major insurances and Medicare.

 Is there a waiting list for new patients?

-No—we want it to be easy for patients to get started with their physical therapy!
-We can always accommodate new patients, and most patients can have their first at-home physical therapy appointment within 48 hours of signing up.
-Our therapists work 6:30 am - 8:30 pm, 7 days a week.
+No way!
+We're committed to ensuring a hassle-free start for patients in their physical therapy experience.
+New patients are always accommodated promptly, and in the majority of cases, their first at-home physical therapy session can be scheduled within 48 hours of signing up.
+Our therapists are available for appointments from 6:30 am to 8:30 pm, seven days a week.
 Check Availability.

 Who are Luna’s physical therapists?